 I, Officer Horton, Officer Jones, and Officer Milton surrounded the house.
 The suspect exited via the front door in front of me.
 I called Milton and Jones.
 They came up behind the suspect, while I held a light on the suspect.
 At a signal from me, Milton and Jones grabbed the suspect from behind.

-As you can see in these examples, the first person version is shorter and easier to understand than the third person version.
-Sometimes writers change the term they use to refer to themselves when they use third person or even switch back and forth between first and third person.
+As you can see in these examples, the first-person version is shorter and easier to understand than the third-person version.
+Sometimes writers change the term they use to refer to themselves when they use the third person or switch back and forth between first and third person.
 For example:

 The writer referred to himself by the following terms: Responding officer, this writer, we, I, and arresting officer.
-The writer is trying to sound formal by using the third person point-of-view to write this report.
-However, when the writer starts to describe the action, third person begins to sound a little clumsy and is harder to use.
+The writer is trying to sound formal by using the third-person person to write this report.
+However, when the writer starts to describe the action, the third person begins to sound clumsy and is harder to use.
 To compensate, the writer jumps into first person to describe the action during the fight and then changes back to third person after the action is over.
-The end result is a report that is very confusing.
+The result is a confusing report.
 It is not clear how many officers were involved and who was doing the writing.
 This confusion is good ammunition for the defense attorneys.

 First Person: